-Spring brings with it a feeling of freshness, of renewed energy, of new leaves.
-For the green-fingered among us, it might be a time to get working in the garden again because soon those hidden flowers will start to bloom.
+Spring brings a feeling of freshness, renewed energy, and new leaves.
+For the green-fingered among us, it might be a time to get working in the garden again because those hidden flowers will soon start to bloom.
 Early spring is the time to prune our summer and fall flowering shrubs.

-Sometimes you have to be strict with those flowers to help them grow, so cut back your marketing strategy to enjoy flourishing results a little way down the road.
+Sometimes you must be strict with those flowers to help them grow, so cut back your marketing strategy to enjoy flourishing results a little way down the road.
 Here are our top three spring marketing pruning tips.

 Review + Audit

 OK, before you start waving your shears around like Edward Scissorhands, take some time to review and audit your goals, objectives, and analytics.
-Any good gardener (or business owner) knows that the skill lies in evaluating what’s working for you and what you need to let go.
+Any good gardener (or business owner) knows that the skill lies in evaluating what’s working for you and what you need to let go of.

 Then go through your analytics with a critical eye.
 Are you tracking the right things for your specific goals?
 For example, if you rely a lot on content marketing or lead pages, are you analyzing the load time and bounce rate?
-If you post a lot on social media, how do you measure engagement?
+How do you measure engagement if you post a lot on social media?

 Once you’ve gathered all the data, you can compare the results with your goals.
-Are the seeds you’ve planted flourishing or are there some areas that are not performing as they should?
+Are the seeds you’ve planted flourishing, or are some areas not performing as they should?
 Think about how you’re calculating the ROI for each marketing channel – it’s not always about sales, after all.